wsilva/kubernetes-vagrant/README-enUS.md

 # 4. Shut down or reset

-For shutting it down we just need to `vagrant halt`, if using containerD instead of Docker `RUNTIME=containerd vagrant halt`
+For shutting it down we just need to `vagrant halt`.

-When you need your cluster back just run [step 2](#2-set-up-the-cluster) and [step 3](#3-setting-up-kubconfig) again, it will be reprovisioned but way faster than the first time.
+When you need your cluster back just run `vagrant up` and wait.

+In case of problem we can reprovision running [step 2](#2-set-up-the-cluster) and [step 3](#3-setting-up-kubconfig) again, it will be reprovisioned but way faster than the first time.

 But if you are lazy like me you can run the following after regular `vagrant up`:

+For Docker:

 ~~~bash
 vagrant ssh k8smaster -c "sudo kubeadm reset --force" \